Dre Campbell Farm

 7. Natural Predators

 Tomato hornworms are no match for their natural predators.
-Ladybugs, lacewings, and parasitic wasps all help keep these pests in check.
+Ladybugs, braconid wasps, some birds, and green lacewings all help keep these pests in check.

 8. Cayenne Pepper Spray